 WATCH D.O.G.S.
 (Dads of Great Students): An innovative program being used by schools across America and sponsored at PRE by the PTO.
 Schools are positively impacted by the involvement of fathers and father-figures (grandfathers, uncles, etc.) in the lives of their students.
-Our goal is to have lots of “DOGS” spend at least one day at Prairie Ridge.
+Our goal is to have lots of “DOGS” spend at least one half day at Prairie Ridge.

 Watch D.O.G.S.
 Shirts – Order official Watch D.O.G.S. shirts here!